-In a field of science where women are still strongly underrepresented, even at the student level, the INSPIRE Potentials – MARVEL Master's Fellowships aim to empower excellent female students to conduct their Master's thesis research in a laboratory belonging to the NCCR MARVEL on "Computational Design and Discovery of Novel Materials".
+In a field of science where women are still strongly underrepresented, even at the student level, the INSPIRE Potentials – MARVEL Master's Fellowships aim to empower excellent women students to conduct their Master's thesis research in a laboratory belonging to the NCCR MARVEL on "Computational Design and Discovery of Novel Materials".
 This initiative seeks to increase the number of women researchers in the field of computational materials science, electronic-structure simulations, machine learning and big-data, as represented by the different laboratories involved.
-A parallel initiative is available through the NCCR QSIT on "Quantum Science and Technology".

-dedicated to female Master's students already enrolled in a Master's programme and about to start their Master's research work, who
+dedicated to women Master's students already enrolled in a Master's programme and about to start their Master's research work, who

 - demonstrate outstanding motivation and potential to conduct their project in the laboratory of a principal investigator from MARVEL;

 - meet the requirements for student enrollment at the host university.

 In exceptional cases, we may consider applications from excellent candidates, who just obtained their Master's degree (not more than 3 months) or are about to obtain it.
 Exceptionally, we may also broaden the call to students at the Bachelor level, if they are enrolled in the Bachelor's degree at the time of the internship, and the duration of the internship is still 6 months.
 In both those cases, you are welcome to contact us before applying.

 - CHF 12'000 (split into 6 monthly payments).
 For travel and other additional expenditures, external awardees (from outside of Switzerland or with a host laboratory other than their home institution) get in addition CHF 500.
 The NCCR MARVEL covers tuition fees as well as medical insurance for extra-Europeans students, who are not covered by their own country insurance.

 - Social and networking events with students and researchers from the NCCR.